beerjs/bogota/meetings/ImageJS.md

   - Lugar: *Por definir*

 ## Propuesta
-Nuestro sexto encuentro del año será en inglés y tratará sobre *Brief description of the presentation in spanish*:
+Nuestro sexto encuentro del año será en inglés y tratará sobre el análisis de datos e imagenes en el navegador:

 ### Image processing and manipulation in JavaScript

 > Luc Patiny

-*Brief description of the presentation*
+More and more applications are currently available in the cloud like Gmail, OneDrive, GoogleDocs, iCloud.
+However up to now few scientific data analysis can be done directly in your web-browser.

+During this talk we will present the javascript framework that we have develop and that allows to create and make available in couple of clicks complex scientific applications.

+Various example will be presented in the field of data analysis, and image analysis.

+All the project is open-source (MIT license).

 ### Agenda